sabrinagoellner/MMM-HVV-Abfahrt/README.md

     position: "bottom_left",
     config: {
         header: "Abfahrten",
-        message: "lade Abfahrten...", // loading message
+        message: "lade Abfahrten...", // loading message if no departures
         initialLoadDelay: 2000, // load delay on start
-        animationSpeed: 5000, // how fast the animation should be displayed
-        updateInterval: 10000, // x milliseconds when new data is fetched
+        updateInterval: 10000, // time in milliseconds when new data should be fetched
-        maxDepartures: 10, // how much departures should be loaded
+        maxDepartures: 10, // how much departures should be displayed
-        direction: 6, // which direction the train or bus is taking , 6 is backwards and 1 for forwwards (see geofox documentation)
-        timePeriod: 30, // time period for the departures requested
+        timePeriod: 30, // time period (e.g departures in the period of 30 minutes from now)
-        showIcons: true, // show hvv icons or text
+        showIcons: true, // show hvv icons or only text
-        stationName: "Rauhes Haus", // station Name for displaying }
+        stationName: "Rauhes Haus", // your station name for displaying }
 },
 ```

-###
-Notice: this module is currently still in development, its not ready-to-use yet!
+Notice: this module is still in development, use it at your own risk ;)